jmelton22/traffic_fatalities_project/README.md

 ## Vehicle-level Analysis
 A classification analysis was performed to determine which features were most predictive of a multiple-fatality accident.
-To account for the severe class imbalance between single and multiple fatalities, the minority class data were oversampled to generate a class balanced dataset for classification.
+To account for the severe class imbalance between single and multiple fatalities, the minority class data were oversampled to generate a class-balanced dataset for classification.

 Random Forest, Logistic Regression, K-Nearest Neighbors, and SVC models were fit and evaluated on the data.
 The Random Forest model achieved the best performance.
 For this model, feature importance was calculated using Mean Decrease Impurity (MDI).